Skip to content

 In most cases, a standard business license is all you need to legally run your cleaning business.

-Depending on where you operate and the services you offer, you might need other licenses as well.
+But depending on where you operate and the services you offer, you may need other licenses as well.
 Here are a few common types to look out for:

 General business license

-Sometimes called a vendor’s license, a business license acts as permission from your city, state, or province to operate your business in that area.
-Getting a business license allows you to provide cleaning services and sell products in your region.
+A business license (also called a vendor’s license) acts as permission from your city, state, or province to operate your business in that area.
+As a cleaning business, getting a license allows you to provide cleaning services and sell products in your region.

-The place you obtain this license will depend on your state’s requirements, which we’ll help you find below.
+The place you obtain this license will depend on your state’s requirements.

 Home-based business license or permit